 The debate about whether particular classes of information should be identified as specially deserving of data protection exercised the O.E.C.D.
 Expert Group.
-In the end, despite arguments to the contrary by certain European countries, the consensus was that it would be impossible to reach an agreement among the differing cultural values represented, concerning those kinds of data that could be universally described as "specially sensitive".
+In the end, despite arguments to the contrary by certain European countries, the consensus was that it would be impossible to reach an agreement among the differing cultural values represented, concerning. those kinds of data that could be universally described as 'specially sensitive'.
 Furthermore, some participants took the view that it was the use and context rather than the nature of data that gave rise to perils against which privacy legislation should guard the individual.
-The Council of Europe draft Convention does identify a class of "sensitive data".
+The Council of Europe draft Convention does identify a class of 'sensitive data'.
 Article 6 provides that personal data revealing religious or political opinions or racial origins or relating to criminal convictions may not be stored or disseminated unless domestic law provides appropriate safeguards.
-The European Parliament resolution, without defining the content, urges that the acquisition of "especially sensitive data" shall be subject to consent of the person concerned or to special legal authorisation.43

-In a number of national laws particular data collections are singled out and identified as specially sensitive and therefore socially unacceptable, at least without specific safeguards and protections for the individuals concerned.
+The European Parliament resolution, without defining the content, urges that the acquisition of 'especially sensitive data' shall be subject to consent of the person concerned or to special legal authorisation.21 therefore socially unacceptable, at least without specific safeguards and protections for the individuals concerned.
 Section 1 of the French law provides that data processing is to be at the service of every citizen, is to develop in the context of international co-operation and is to infringe neither human identity nor the rights of man nor privacy nor individual or public liberties.
 Against this background, the French law proceeds to deal specifically and in terms with certain personal details considered particularly sensitive.
-Typical is the provision of s.31 which provides that without a party's express consent, the recording or storage in a computer memory of personal data which directly or indirectly reflects racial origins or political, philosophical and religious opinions or Union membership is prohibited.44
+Typical is the provision of s.31 which provides that without a party's express consent, the recording or storage in a computer memory of personal data which directly or indirectly reflects racial origins or political, philosophical and religious opinions or Union membership is prohibited.22